HimbeerserverDE/www/static/md/srvre/kernel/wiki/syscalls.md

 If the specified maximum length of the array is reached, no further matches are searched for.

+See the [HWI device kind
+documentation](/md/srvre/kernel/wiki/hwi.md#device-kinds) for a list of valid values for the `kind` argument.

 * `kind` is the device kind to filter for
 * `devices` is the output array the matching devices are placed in
 * `len` is the (maximum) length of the output array